ky28059/floats-2022/README.md

     E1-.->Radio;
 ```

+Last year's floats code can be found [here](https://github.com/ky28059/hoco-radio-2021).

 ### Overall structure
-This year's float code utilizes `multiprocessing` to run several submodules in parallel.
+This year's code utilizes `multiprocessing` to run several submodules in parallel.
 Individual modules are located in `/modules`,
 and (with the exception of `schedule.py`) are designed to be able to run by themselves.
 To run a single module, run its
 corresponding script in `/modules`.
 To run all modules simultaneously with multiprocessing, run `main.py`.

+All scripts were designed to run on a Raspberry Pi with the newest OS image and Python 3.9.2.

 ### Schedule
 The schedule module parses and updates internal schedule data states, using multiprocessing `Event`s to alert other